celo-org/celo-proposals/CIPs/cip-xxxx.md

 6. At what price did you acquire the CELO?
 ```

-For extra visibility, after creating the forum post, the exchanger should share the link to the forum post in the #granda-mento Discord channel.
+For extra visibility, after creating the forum post, the exchanger should share the link to the forum post in the `#celo-governance` Discord channel.

 ### Achieving rough consensus

 [Rough consensus](https://en.wikipedia.org/wiki/Rough_consensus) in favor of an exchange proposal is expected prior to the approver multisig approving an exchange proposal.
 51% of discussion participants in agreement is seen as worse than rough consensus, while 99% is seen as better than rough consensus.
 Rough consensus is seen as sufficient for approval because community members are able to create a governance proposal to veto an approved exchange proposal.
 "Achieving" rough consensus is defined as the approver multisig deciding to approve the exchange proposal as a result of rough consensus being in favor of the exchange proposal.

 A forum post must exist for at least one week prior to rough consensus being achieved.
-The on-chain proposal must be submitted and the corresponding on-chain proposal ID must be shared in the forum post for at least 4 days prior to rough consensus.
+The on-chain proposal must be submitted and the corresponding on-chain proposal ID must be shared in the forum post for at least 4 days prior to achieving rough consensus.
 This gives community members the opportunity to independently verify the on-chain exchange proposal.

 The exchange proposer is expected to answer reasonable questions from the community related to the exchange proposal, motivations, and funds.